northern-information/mapcorps.net/collections/_logs/004-filter-ping.md

 ### Conclusion

 Generating percussive sounds with filter pinging ruptures and problematizes our usual relationship with filters.
 Filters are tools of subtraction.
-With this simple electrical "hack" the syntheist instead gives voice to the silencer.
+With this simple electrical "hack" the synthesist instead gives voice to the silencer.